FelixHoer/domesticate.js/README.md

 }
 ```

-`primitive`: everything that doesn't match any of the other rules is built with
+`other`: everything that doesn't match any of the other rules is parsed with
 jQuery

+All operations are performed in the created `Context` and `buildElement` also
+spawns new child-`Context`s.

+It returns a jQuery-Object with the DOM-fragment.

 ### domesticate.buildString( def, [context] )